tantsandras/mm/content/podcastEpisodesFolder/the-dyatlov-pass-incident.md

 Have you been reading the bible again?

 No!
-True story, bro.
+True story bro.
 I looked it up because I was like: "nah, this sounds like bullshit to me".
 Turns out it can happen, but it happens when there's a hurricane, or typhoon?
 What is a typhoon?

 A typhoon is a hurricane at sea.